Kathleen Coal Mine

+Location

+The former mine site lies on the east side of U.S. Route 51, directly opposite the village of Dowell.
+A spur rail line formerly connected the mine site with the Illinois Central Railroad, which passes through Dowell today.

 History

 The Kathleen was sunk in 1917 and the mine opened in 1918.
 It was named for Kathleen McAuliffe who was the daughter of Eugene McAuliffe, the president of the colliery company.

+Upon opening, it was the largest bituminous mine in the world at the time.
+The tipple was designed by Allen and Garcia Company, an engineering firm based in Chicago.
+The builders of the concrete tipple at the Kathleen Mine (and the other associated buildings at the site) are unknown.

 In February, 1920 the Union Colliery Company employed over 300 men with an average monthly payroll of over $35,000.

 The mine workers were members of the United Mine Workers union led by John Lewis.
 Its miners went on strike from 1933 to 1937.
 They struck for the right to join the Progressive Mining Union.
+The period was marked with occasional violence related to the unionization movement.

 The Kathleen Mine closed on November 21, 1946.
 Over its life, over 150 men were killed working there.